 Get back to doing what you love.

-Led by Dr. Ryan Coughlin, orthopaedic surgeon in Montreal, we specialize in advanced PRP (Platelet-Rich Plasma) injections to help you recover, restore, and return to your best self.
+Led by Dr. Ryan Coughlin, orthopaedic surgeon in Montreal, we specialize in advanced Platelet-Rich Plasma injections to help you recover, restore, and return to your best self.

 Platelet-Rich Plasma Therapy

-PRP is a type of regenerative medicine.
-Recent advancements have highlighted how growth factors in our own blood plasma play a crucial role in the body’s auto-regulation and repair processes.
+PRP is a form of regenerative medicine that utilizes the body’s own healing mechanisms.
+Recent research reveals that the growth factors found in our blood plasma play a key role in supporting natural repair and self-regulation processes.

 What is plasma?